Journal of the Royal Aeronautical Society

 1897 :This journal started as The Aeronautical Journal in 1897, continuing through to 1926 and publishing volumes 1 to 30.
 Our holdings are catalogued here.

-1926 : In 1926, it became "The Journal of the Royal Aeronautical Society", and our cataloge entry can be found here.
+1926 : In 1926, it became "The Journal of the Royal Aeronautical Society".
+Our holdings are extensive, including over forty bound volumes, and some loose issues.
+Our cataloge entry can be found here.

 1968 : Starting with Vol. 72, the title reverted to "The Aeronautical Journal"; these are catalogued here.